 A state generated report is used to calculate the G' factor.
-The G' factor is the average cost of other Medicaid services that are not included in Factor G. For WY1-WY5 this figure was inflated by 3% based on anticipated legislatively approved increases.
+Factor G' was calculated by using actual data from 4/1/20-3/31/21 to get the average per participant.
+This amount was then inflated by 3% for WY 3-5 of the current waiver to get us to the starting point for the waiver renewal.
+The G' factor is the average cost of other Medicaid services that are not included in Factor G. For WY1-WY5 this figure was inflated by 3% based on 24 years of historical legislatively approved increases(1999-2023).
 This figure does not include the cost of prescribed drugs furnished to dual eligible under Medicare Part D.